Scientist in a white lab coat looking through a microscope accompanied by colorful screen images on computer monitors in the background.

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students may count up to 7 credits of advanced undergraduate coursework taken at UW–Madison in lieu of or in combination with graduate credits transferred from another institution.
-These courses must meet the Graduate School’s criteria as graduate coursework and may not be used toward the 50% graduate coursework requirement unless taken at the 700 level or above.
+With program approval, students may transfer up to 7 credits of advanced undergraduate coursework taken at UW–Madison.
+These courses must meet the Graduate School’s criteria as graduate-level coursework and may not be used toward the 50% graduate coursework requirement unless numbered 700 or above.
+Credits earned at other institutions do not transfer.
+Coursework earned ten or more years prior to admissions to the doctoral degree is not allowed to satisfy requirements.

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

 All students must have an advisor prior to final admission unless offered a rotation.
 A dissertation committee consisting of five members, the advisor plus two program trainers and two outside members, must be chosen by the end of the first year.
 The fifth member may be a scientist, industry expert, or member of the faculty from UW-Madison or from another institution.
 All committee members of your final oral examination committee will be designated as readers.